ABCmouse: Content and structure

 ABCmouse.com Early Learning Academy content currently consists of more than 10,000 learning activities and 850 lessons.
-The preschool through second grade curriculum is laid out in a sequence called the “Step by Step Learning Path.”
-Parents can register up to three children and set each one at his or her own level based on age and ability.
+The preschool through second grade curriculum is laid out in a sequence called the "Step by Step Learning Path".
+The Learning Path is a multi-subject set of skills that are usually taught in school.
+Parents can register up to three children.
 Children can also use any of the content outside of the set learning path.
-Activities include videos, coloring activities, learning games, poems, puzzles and songs that cover reading and writing, math, art, music, social studies, science, and health.
+Activities cover reading and writing, math, art, music, social studies, science, and health.
 There are also more than 1,000 digital books, including over 100 Stepped Readers.
 The same content is available whether children log on using their computer or mobile device (iOS, Android, Kindle).

-To some, the amount of content “seems almost endless” but can be “almost overwhelming,” suggesting children will “likely need help navigating the site.”
-Others have judged it “easy enough for even the youngest computer users” and “well designed for children to use” with an “interface that is intuitive for them.”

-Children navigate the site with the aid of “voice-overs, images, and text,” but younger children may need help.
-Children earn tickets each time they complete a learning activity, which they can use to shop at virtual stores to decorate their room or “buy” things for their pets.
+Children navigate the site with the aid of "voice-overs, images, and text", but younger children may need help.
+Children earn tickets each time they complete a learning activity, which they can use to shop at virtual stores to decorate their room or "buy" things for their pets.

 Products

-The ABCmouse.com Early Learning Academy curriculum can be accessed on tablets and smartphones using apps from the Apple App Store, Google Play, and the Amazon Appstore for Android.
 Age of Learning also launched ABCmouse Language Arts Animations, ABCmouse Mastering Math, ABCmouse Mathematics Animations, ABCmouse Science Animations, ABCmouse Music Videos, and ABCmouse Zoo apps in the same app stores.
 These apps can be used online or offline and are available to ABCmouse members.

-ABCmouse.com is also made available at no cost to teachers, Head Start programs, public libraries, public housing authorities, and other community organizations.

 As of 2016, ABCmouse for Teachers was used in more than 65,000 classrooms and ABCmouse for Libraries was available at one-third of U.S. public libraries, including all branches in Los Angeles, Chicago, Houston, and Brooklyn.

-ABCmouse for Schools, a product designed for school districts or chains of schools, launched at the 2016 ISTE conference.

 Some Age of Learning apps, such as its Aesop's Fables series and Beginning Reader series, have been discontinued and are instead available on the ABCmouse.com YouTube channel.

 Educational value

 In 2017, a two-year longitudinal study published in the Journal of Applied Research on Children concluded that the use of ABCmouse Early Learning Academy improved school readiness and accelerated students’ learning gains in math and literacy skills.
-Several randomized controlled trials have been conducted on ABCmouse showing gains to reading and math.
+Several randomized controlled trials have been conducted on ABCmouse showing gains in reading and math.

+A 2022 study in the Early Childhood Education Journal found that My Math Academy improved learning outcomes for kindergarten and first-grade students, with the greatest improvement found among children with lower initial math knowledge.